kenneth-wfk/kenneth-wfk.github.io/notes/DockerWindows_CheatSheets.md

 Create an image from a Dockerfile:
 `docker build [URL]`

-`docker build -t` – builds an image from a Dockerfile in the current directory and tags the image
+Create an image from a Dockerfile in the current directory and tags the image:
+`docker build -t`

-`docker build -t <tag-name> -f <file-name> .` – builds an image from a custom Dockerfile "filename" in current folder and tag the image with "tag-name"
+Create an image from a custom Dockerfile "filename" in current folder and tag the image with "tag-name":
+`docker build -t <tag-name> -f <file-name> .` –

 Pull an image from a registry:
 `docker pull [IMAGE]`

 Push an image to a registry: